beda-software/fhir-py/README.md

 ## Static typechecking

 fhir-py uses typehints in the codebase and it statically checked by [mypy](https://github.com/python/mypy).
-Some interfaces that are described below designed in the way to properly infer the return value based on the model class.
+Some interfaces that are described below designed in the way to properly infer the return type based on the model class or instance.

 ## Resource instantiation